-*Students' FERPA rights begin when they are considered a student at OSU.
+Important Note: Students' FERPA rights begin when they are considered a student at OSU.
 The institutional definition of a student is when an individual has registered for START or has registered for classes, whichever comes first.
 This applies to all students, regardless of age or degree status.

 To learn more about FERPA, please review these sources:

 Student Consent to Release Information: This form is used by the Office of the Registrar, Office of Financial Aid, Office of Business Affairs, Office of Admissions, and Academic Advising for sharing information with designated third parties.
 Filling out this form does not initiate any action to send information; third parties will need to request information from the relevant department(s).

 NO information may be released about students who have established confidentiality of their records.